pkesseli/refactoring-synthesis/ase-rebuttal.md

 ## Q2 (Reproducibility of our prompt)
 While the paper reports on results from a single run of the experiments, we originally ran the experiments with Claude 2, Claude 3 multiple times and did not observe significant variance in the number of successful cases.
 We'll add all the results to the paper.

 We logged all prompts and responses from LLMs, and we will enable our artifact to "replay" these prompts and responses.
-This will enable other researchers to reproduce our results exactly, and without cost.

 ## Q3 (Did you issue pull requests to see if the transformations are acceptable by the developers?)
 No, we didn't, but that is a very good suggestion.
 Thank you!